 Also, when working on one side of the mind map—other ideas on the other side of the mind map will come into “view.”
 The answers to the problem or goal are right in front of your eyes.
 That’s the power of mind maps—you see connections and associations within all parts (branches) of the problem you’re trying to solve or the goal you’re trying to achieve.

 Kids, teens, and adults find it easier to discover solutions to problems, make goals, or take notes when using mind maps because of these connections and associations.
+For additional information on how to set goals using mindmaps, check out MindGenius.

 I enjoy looking at life as one gigantic puzzle—a mind map of sorts.
 This puzzle is in my mind.
 Each time I learn a new piece of information or a piece of information that connects to another piece of information—I slip it into my mental puzzle.
 It helps me connect this world in very powerful and meaningful ways.